wassef911/env_should_be/README.md

 < THIS READMEME is under construction 🤫🤫🤫 >

-a cli to help, build multi env applications, an example description.json is found at the root of the project

 ```sh
 usage: env_should_be [-h] -d DESCRIPTION [DESCRIPTION ...] [-fs FAIL_SILENTLY] [-e ENV_FILE]